lif31up/encoder-only-transformer-adapter/README.md

 |----------|---------------------|
 | **imdb** | `100%` **(500/500)** |

-# Low-Rank Encoder for LLMs
+# An Encoder as a Low-Rank Adapter/Head for LLMs
 This implementation is a variant of LoRA for `bert-base-uncased`.
 A newly extended encoder is placed as an adapter/head to learn down-streamed tasks.

 - **Task:** classifying movie reviews as positive or negative.